aacanakin/glim/roadmap.md

             + Seeds could add/remove db mock rows
             + seed & rollback functions
             + isolated connection that uses default connection for seeding
-        * job system
-            + job producing/consuming using redis, rmq or zmq
-- facades
-    + should be more extensible
-    + should have an option to be registered by Provider with custom registrations
-    + accessor property for facades to hold instances with different names
 - model layer
     + renewing db connections & orm connections after db fails
 - tests